polymegos/deTube_channel_blocker/README.md

 ## License

-This project is free to use under the **MIT License**.<br>
+This project is free to use under the **MIT License**.
+It is provided "as is", with no warranty of any kind.<br>
-Follow and adhere to YouTube's Terms of Service.
+**Use at your own risk.** You are responsible for compliance with YT's Terms of Service and applicable laws.